 The Bone Box and Treat Stops: Local dogs know there’s fresh water and treats at practically every storefront in town.
 The Bone Box on Prince Street is one of the most well-known.

-Doggy Happy Hour: Every Tuesday evening at Hotel Monaco, local and visiting dogs bring their owners to Doggy Happy Hour for free fun.
+Doggy Yappy Hour: Every Tuesday evening from 4 to 7 p.m. at The Alexandrian: Autograph Collection, local and visiting dogs bring their owners to Doggy Yappy Hour for free fun.

 Dog Parks: Give your four-legged friend some exercise at one of dozens of public dog parks in Alexandria.